psatyanIITBBS/P2_Test1/README.md

 ![alt text][image5]

-The difference between the original data set and the augmented data set is the following ...
+The difference between the original data set and the processed data set can be clearly seen in the above example.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.